econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 [^planprovideradvantage]: One way to accommodate this requirement would be to limit the empirical sample used to estimate the model to childless people.
 This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to 401(k) providers it should be possible.

-%% MNW: I undid the section labeling here because the edits generated a duplicate label.
-A single model is presented in this subsection, introducting the basic lifecycle first, then adding portfolio choice to close the model.

 ## The Baseline Academic Model